jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 #Developing IBM Bluemix applications in Java with Eclipse and DevOps Services

-This tutorial shows you how to develop a Java application using IBM® Bluemix™, IBM DevOps Services and the RTC client for Eclipse.
+This tutorial shows you how to develop a Java™ application using IBM® Bluemix™, IBM DevOps Services and the Rational® Team Concert client for Eclipse.
 Make sure that your IBM id is registered with [Bluemix](//bluemix.net).
 Login to DevOps Services with your IBM id.

 ##Getting your app

 We'll start by forking the sample project, [WordCounter](https://hub.jazz.net/project/pskhadke/WordCounter/overview).
-This project uses Jazz Source Control Management (Jazz SCM for short).
-It contains a manifest for deploying to Bluemix and can be loaded directly in the RTC client for Eclipse.
+This project uses Jazz™ Source Control Management (Jazz SCM for short).
+It contains a manifest for deploying to Bluemix and can be loaded directly in the Rational Team Concert client for Eclipse.
 DevOps Services also supports Git projects.
 To find out more about support for Git, check out the
 [Getting Started with Bluemix and DevOps Services using Java](/tutorials/jazzeditorjava) tutorial.